SoftBank leads new financing round in Brazil's housing broker QuintoAndar

-SAO PAULO (Reuters) - Brazilian online housing broker QuintoAndar has raised $250 million in a new funding round led by Japan’s SoftBank Group International, the company said on Tuesday.
+SAO PAULO, Sept 10 (Reuters) - Brazilian online housing broker QuintoAndar has raised $250 million in a new funding round led by Japan’s SoftBank Group International, the company said on Tuesday.

 The broker has been valued at more than $1 billion in this funding round, a source with knowledge of the matter said.